 This page may be found online at

-Evaluate Scheme using the criteria of simplicity, extensibility, and safety, as well as two other criteria of your own choosing.
+Evaluate Scheme using the criteria of simplicity, extensibility, and safety/security, as well as two other criteria of your own choosing.
 Your evaluations should be sufficient to convince me that you understand (1) the meaning of each criterion; (2) Scheme; and (3) how the two relate.
 You should not restrict your discussion to what you've learned in class.
 Often, you will need to refer to the Scheme report for further information.

 Make sure that you choose interesting criteria.

 A number of you seemed to have ignored the Scheme report, even though I noted in the question that ``you will need to refer to the Scheme report for further information''.
 In particular, a number of you ignored Scheme's built-in arrays (called ``vectors'' in Scheme, to the chagrin of a number of folks) as well as Scheme's macro capabilities.
 These were both particularly important in your discussions of extensibility.

 I was surprised to see that a number of you tried to discuss implementations of Scheme (typically in an attempt to criticize the language).
 We haven't said much about the implementation (except that CPS is used to make it closer to assembly code), so it's not clear what you base your assumptions on.

 A few of you gave the following critique: ``I can't read Scheme programs, so it's not a readable language''.
 Few novices can read all programs, so I didn't accept such critiques.

 If you care, here are the additional criteria people chose (followed by the number of people who chose each criterion).
 Efficiency (1), Expressiveness (4), Machine Independence (4), Maintainability (1), Orthogonality (2), Preciseness (2), Readability (6), Restrictability (2), Storage Management (2), Uniformity (3), and Writability (4).